Does it improve the coffee if you add salt?

 The explanation has to do with bitterness.
 In those coffees where the bean is of poor quality and the roasting has not respected its flavor profile and has been prolonged too much until very dark roasting, a very powerful bitterness predominates in each sip due to the appearance of two compounds: chlorogenic acids and phenylindanes.
 And it can also appear due to over-extraction.
 It is this taste that is generally associated with coffee (although it has nothing to do with good coffee) and that makes many people not dare to drink it without a sweetener or without milk.
 But a good coffee is not like that: whoever has tasted it, knows it, as the poet Lope de Vega used to say.

 However, the salt trick can work if you're unlucky enough to find yourself without a good specialty coffee nearby.
-You know: meals at friends' and family's homes that still don't have a good coffee subscription or trips where you haven't been able to take a good instant specialty coffee with you and you are condemned to drink that hotel coffee that, sadly, leaves much to be desired.
+You know: meals at friends' and family's homes that still don't have a good coffee subscription or trips where you haven't been able to take a good instant specialty coffee with you and you are condemned to drink that hotel coffee that, sadly, leaves a lot to be desired.

 Thus, salt would help to improve a coffee more bitter than Fernet in the following way: while bitterness activates the bitterness receptors on our tongue, the salt (actually, the sodium ions) that we add to that terrible coffee would make the salt receptors also activate and enter into competition to transmit the information to our brain.